real-rpj11/device-simulator-express_resources/README.md

 5. Type in "Device Simulator Express: Open Simulator"
 6. Select a simulator: Circuit Playground Express, micro:bit, CLUE
 7. Type in "Device Simulator Express: New File" to create a new file then select the corresponding simulator
+8. To run a code, press the Play Button on the simulator.
+Click "Yes" when a prompt appears

 ---
 **Resources**